BrandonMathis/brandonmathis.github.com/_posts/2015-07-09-javascript-is-terribad.md

 Where does the list end?
 At least the majority of the JavaScript community has agreed that [npm](https://www.npmjs.com/) is good but when will people stop trying to roll their own package management solution?
-Half of these things need to be put on a boat and sent out to sea!
+Half of these things need to be put on a boat and sent out to sea.

 ##Transpiled Languages

 "JavaScript is the byte-code of the internet" is something I have been hearing since 2013.
-Maybe it is because we truly do hate JavaScript or maybe it is because the simple task of defining a class with a few methods in pure JS looks something like this.
+Maybe it is because we all truly do hate JavaScript or maybe it is because the simple task of defining a class with a few methods in pure JS looks something like this.

 ```js